spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 You can use the `ReserveEntityIds` world command before entity creation which makes it easier to create multiple entities in a group.

-To send a request use `WorldCommands.ReserveEntityIds.CommandSender`.
+To send a request use a `WorldCommands.ReserveEntityIds.CommandSender` component.
 This contains a list of `WorldCommands.ReserveEntityIds.Request` structs.
 Add a struct to the list to send the command.

 - `TimeoutMillis` is optional.